-Status reports on the development projects were presented to the Board of Directors on a number of occasions during the year.
-The Board has evaluated the development projects and determined that the development project MOB-015 fulfills all capitalization criteria as of December 31, 2021.
-This assessment is made according to the criteria defined in IFRS: It is technically feasible for the company to complete the product candidates
+Status reports on the development project MOB-015 were presented to the Board of Directors on a number of occasions during the year.
+The Board has evaluated MOB-015 and determined that it fulfills all capitalization criteria as of December 31, 2022.
+This assessment is made according to the criteria defined in IFRS:

+It is technically feasible for the company to complete MOB-015

-- Efficacy and safety have been documented in Phase III studies as well as previous in vitro and ex vivo studies. - MOB-015 is based on well-known and well-documented substances.
+- Efficacy and safety have been documented in phase III studies as well as previous in vitro and ex vivo studies. - MOB-015 is based on well-known and well-documented substances.
 Significant parts of the regulatory dossier can be based on literature data when applying for market approval which may potentially lead to a shorter path to approval. - Scientific advice meetings with regulatory agencies have been conducted to discuss the development program, which indicates a high probability of obtaining a market approval. - Moberg Pharma has been granted patents and has pending patent applications in major territories.

-Moberg Pharma has the intention to complete the product candidates
+Moberg Pharma has the intention to complete MOB-015